 These Magical Moments at Disney World will make you keep coming back.
-It all started when Mike had a conference in Orlando and we decided Mikey (9 months old) and I would tag along and spend some lazy days by the pool while Mike was at his conference.
+It all started when my husband had a conference in Orlando and we decided our son (9 months old) and I would tag along and spend some lazy days by the pool while my husband was at his conference.
 We flew on Sunday for registration and had the day free.
-So we decided to go to Magic Kingdom for the day after all Mikey was free.
+So we decided to go to Magic Kingdom for the day after all our son was free.

-Arriving at the parade after several rides, we were standing behind people and Mikey was on Mikes’s shoulders, so he could see.
-As the parade went by Mikey’s eyes opened with amazement.
+Arriving at the parade after several rides, we were standing behind people and our son was on my husband’s shoulders, so he could see.
+As the parade went by our son’s eyes opened with amazement.
 The aww and amazement we saw on his face brought us both to tears.
 That was the moment, we were hooked.
 Throughout the years we have sort of rotated between Walt Disney World and Disneyland California and took a trip to Disneyland Paris.
 In the end, the most magical experiences for us have been at Walt Disney World.

 Here are our top 10 Magical Moments at Disney

 Our son Watching the Parade for the first time at 9 months old.
 Seeing it through his eyes really made the magic come to life for us.

 2. Meeting Mickey a Magical Moment at Disney

 Our son at 9m old crawling over to Mickey Mouse and holding on to him so he could stand up.
 He has always loved Mickey.

 3. Meeting Minnie

 Having to hold our daughter back at 16m old as we waited in line to see Minnie mouse and she was freaking out trying to run to her.
 She had feared other non-Disney characters at the time and we weren’t sure how she would feel but her reaction made it clear.